pramnora/Netlify/README.md

 - Netlify, is used to deploy web sites 'live'...;
   so, that you can both 'view/interact' with that web site...;
-  simply, by typing in the site URL address into your web browser.
+  simply, by typing  the site URL address into your web browser.

 Of course, you will need to sign up with both services in order to use them either alone/or else, in conjunction together.